 Permanent Ink Character Profile

 Randy is a thirty-something lead project scientist for Aspen Stationers’, and one of the main developers of Lumiosa ink.
 While his research and testing have shown that the ink is not at all safe for public release, the heads of the company insist it is.
-In an effort to stop the release and expose the lies, Randy is fired, but his involvement in the spreading disaster is inevitable, and soon he finds himself joining forces with the Aspen Police to try and stop what has been started.
 Randy is a family man who loves his kids and his wife; he has solid moral fiber, and he is willing to sacrifice his own comfort to do the right thing, no matter what the cost.

 Roger is the CEO of Aspen, and he is determined to see Lumiosa hit the shelves in time for school kids to get it, regardless of its danger.
-He is the one who fires Randy in an effort to cover up the truth, and he also falls victim to the infected rats in the Aspen lab.
 While his appearance in the novel is brief, it is vital.
 His character is a prime reflection of what is wrong with corporate business today.

 Captain Eli Hertz

-Head of the Aspen police force, Captain Hertz teams up with Randy Carstens once he witnesses the effects the deadly ink has on the rats.
-He is an upstanding officer with great concern for the infectious situation at hand, and he isn’t afraid to get his hands dirty in the process of trying to stop it.
+Head of the Aspen police force, Captain Hertz is an upstanding officer with great concern for the infectious situation at hand, and he isn’t afraid to get his hands dirty in the process of trying to stop it.
 Hertz is a very logical, down-to-earth man who understands the depth of what is taking place, and he is horrified that it has been allowed to go so far.

 Dr. Kyle Hilliard

-Dr. Hilliard is a handsome physician in his late thirties, and he is in charge of Melanie Casperson’s case.
-Right away, the quick-witted man picks up on the fact that the toxic ink may have something to do with the ‘sickness’ he is trying to treat, but he doesn’t catch on fast enough to stop the horror.
-Together, with the Casperson’s pediatrician the beautiful Diana Moss, Melanie’s sister Megan, and a small group of other players, the doctors try to figure out what is going on and exactly what can be done to stop the zombie virus.
+Dr. Hilliard is a handsome physician in his late thirties, together with the beautiful pediatrician Diana Moss, try to figure out what is going on and exactly what can be done to stop the zombie virus.
 Dr. Hilliard is not married, nor does he have children, but he is a very good doctor who cares for each of his patients.
 He is stunned beyond belief at what is taking place, and he finds that pulling together is the only solution to such a horrid problem.

 Harold is a janitor for Suburban Medical Center, and he is the head of the maintenance department as a whole.
 He is a very likeable man with a down-to-earth personality; best of all, he is not afraid to do what he has to do.
-When considering the group as a whole, it is easy to say that Harold would be a shoe-in to keep around if you are in a group of people who are trying to survive a zombie attack.
+It is easy to say that Harold would be a shoe-in to keep around if you are in a group of people who are trying to survive a zombie attack.
 Harold is a fighter; whether he lives or dies, he is going to go down fighting to the bitter end.

 Dr. Diana Moss

-Dr. Moss knows her patients, and when she gets word about the new ink pen and its possible connection to Melanie Casperson’s ailment, she hits the stores to buy one.
-Upon her arrival at Suburban, it is obvious that the hospital has been taken over by monsters, and she hooks back up with Hilliard, Megan, and the others only by the skin of her teeth.
-Her intelligence and logic, along with her motherly instincts, make her one of the strongest and most caring of the group, an invaluable asset to those trying to survive the crisis at Suburban until authorities can figure out a way to stop the madness that is going on in the facility.
-Dr. Moss has children of her own, so this makes her a perfect candidate to care for Megan Casperson.
+Dr. Moss knows her patients, and intelligence and logic, along with her motherly instincts, make her one of the strongest and most caring of the group, an invaluable asset to those trying to survive the crisis at Suburban until authorities can figure out a way to stop the madness that is going on in the facility.

 Buy books online by R.W.K.
 Clark today.